Dr. Melfi invites Tony back into therapy.

 It is Furio’s playful gesture for the kids—hey, look at me remove a finger—that sparks Tony’s decision to send Furio to the cathouse: even his pantomimes for children carry the threat of violence.
 Furio’s violence at the brothel is all the more shocking because of the way that it contrasts to Chris’ earlier trip.
 Chris sauntered in, ogled the girls, made a Pillsbury Doughboy joke to Dominic, then tried to intimidate him with a fairly benign arts-and-crafts paintbrush.
 The only thing that got broken was a model racecar when Dominic was pushed on to the desk.

 While Furio displays an unemotional, unmerciful toughness in this episode, Chris inadvertently exposes a tender side of himself.
 We see him cry at his acting class while playing “Jim Stark” from Rebel Without A Cause.
 Mitch, the douchey English-major-cum-Porsche-salesman, plays Jim’s father in this scene, and later becomes a stand-in for Chris’ real father (or possibly Tony) in Chris’ mind.
 The boundary between real life and acting gets muddled for Chris, and he socks poor Mitch in the face during an acting exercise.
-David Chase likes to use Michael Imperioli/Christopher for a lot of his meta-level manipulations on The Sopranos.
-In “The Legend of Tennessee Moltisanti” (1.08), the episode in which Chris longed for his life to have an arc normally found only in fiction, Chase referenced Imperioli’s appearance in a previous work of fiction – GoodFellas.
-Now, Chase has Imperioli acting as a non-actor who reenacts a fictional scene from an actual film in his acting (for non-actors) class – it’s no wonder Chris gets reality and acting mixed up.
-Michael Imperioli/Chris will be involved in several more of these playful moments that blur the boundary between life and art as the series continues.
+David Chase also muddles the boundary between the real world and SopranoWorld for the character of “Christopher” by repeatedly using Michael Imperioli for many of his meta-level manipulations on The Sopranos.
+For example, in “The Legend of Tennessee Moltisanti”—the episode in which Chris longed for his life to have a dramatic arc of the sort often found only in fiction—Chase set a scene at a bakery that cleverly referenced Imperioli’s appearance in a previous work of fiction (GoodFellas).
+Chase disturbs the real-world/fictional-world boundary once again now by having Imperioli act as a non-actor who reenacts a fictional scene from an actual film in his acting (for non-actors) class—it’s no wonder Chris gets reality and acting mixed up.
+Michael Imperioli/Chris will be involved in several more of these playful moments that blur the line between life and art as the series continues.
 It’s almost as though Chris’ desire to escape the “fucking regularness” of his life is so strong that his efforts propel him right out of SopranoWorld, right into that meta-level between fiction and reality.
-(Fiction and reality will conspicuously intermingle in Season 6 with the Cleaver storyline.
+(Fiction and reality will conspicuously intermingle in Season 6 with the Moltisanti/Cleaver storyline.
 Although Chris tosses out his screenplay at the end of this hour, he is never able to rid himself of his desire to be involved in filmmaking.)

 - The Joe Pesci-imitation that Chris does is from Jimmy Hollywood, a movie about a wanna-be New Jersey actor that moves out to Hollywood but is not very successful.